 What is Alzheimer’s disease?

-As we age our brains naturally shrink a little and our thought processes slow down.
-However in Alzheimer’s disease, changes that occur in the brain are different to the changes seen in normal ageing.
-These changes include the build-up of two proteins, called amyloid and tau.
-Although researchers don’t yet have a complete understanding of what triggers this, both proteins are involved in the development of Alzheimer’s.
-As the disease progresses, the protein build-up damages more and more brain cells.
+As we age, our brains naturally shrink a little and our thought processes slow down.
+However, in Alzheimer’s disease, changes that occur in the brain are different to the changes seen in normal ageing.
+In Alzheimer’s disease, two proteins, called amyloid and tau, build-up.
+Although we don’t yet have a complete understanding of what triggers this, research suggests that the build-up of these proteins damage more and more brain cells over time.
 This damage affects how our brains work and leads to the symptoms of Alzheimer’s.

 What is Alzheimer's disease?